Skip to main content

 • Guided self-help for anxiety or low mood

-• 1:1 Parenting support for managing child's anxiety and behaviour.
+• 1:1 Parenting support for managing a child's anxiety and behaviour

 • Therapeutic groups including creative therapies (limited to the cluster of schools operating within the St Philomena’s Cluster)